MichaelTaylor3D/chia-fee-estimator/README.md

 The module retrieves the current fee estimate from a Chia full node.
 If the estimate exceeds certain thresholds or if the full node is unavailable, it falls back to a default fee provided in the configuration.

+> **Note:** For an accurate fee estimate, ensure you are running the Chia FullNode.
+If the FullNode is not running or is unreachable, the estimator will fallback to the default fee.

 ## Default Configuration

 The module comes pre-configured with the following settings: